Comparing Consolidation, Infrastructure Improvement, and Campus Model Scenarios

 Introduction

-The Southern Tioga School District is evaluating three significant options to address its educational infrastructure and long-term planning needs.
+The Southern Tioga School District is or has evaluated three significant options to address its educational infrastructure and long-term planning needs.
 This breakdown provides a comprehensive analysis of each scenario, outlining the structure, implications, and potential advantages and challenges associated with each choice.

 Option 2: $40,000,000 Infrastructure Improvement at All Five Schools